Los Angeles to Anaheim

 - Uses next-generation signaling technology (Positive Train Control, intrusion barriers and warning system, earthquake early warning, and more) to enhance performance while reducing pollution, noise, and congestion along the corridor.

-- Eliminates road track wait times at existing rail intersections by building grade separations and otherwise separating road and railroad track.
+- Minimizes road track wait times at some existing rail intersections by building grade separations and otherwise separating road and railroad track.

 SECTION DETAILS